gristlekinginc/metsci-site-v2/docs/tutorial-basics/002-intro-to-console.md

 Before diving into the console, let's break down the flow of data in the system:

 1. **Sensors**: It all starts with a sensor.
 For example, a sensor detects a leaky pipe and sends a coded packet through the airwaves.
-2. **Hotspots**: The packet is received by a hotspot, which then forwards it to the MetSci console through the Internet.
+2. **Gateway**: The packet is received via radio by a gateway connected to the internet.
+Helium calls these "hotspots".
+The gateway forwards the packet to the MetSci console through the Internet.
-3. **LoRaWAN Network Server**: The packet passes through a LoRaWAN Network Server (LNS), which decodes the data.
+3. **LoRaWAN Network Server**: The packet passes through the LoRaWAN Network Server (LNS), which decodes the data.
 4. **Console Decoding**: The MetSci console interprets the decoded data, determining if a pipe is leaking, the current temperature, wind speed, etc.
 5. **Applications**: Finally, the decoded data is sent to an application or it can be integrated with other systems to trigger an action; say, if a door is opened a light gets turned on.

-Today, we'll be focusing on the **MetSci Console**.
+Today, we'll be focusing on the [MetSci Console](https://console.meteoscientific.com).

 ## Getting Started with the MetSci Console